glouppe/info8002-large-scale-data-systems/lecture2.md

 .circle.center[![David Wheeler](figures/lec2/wheeler.jpg)]
 .caption["All problems in computer science can be solved<br> by another level of indirection" - David Wheeler.]

+???

+The quote summarizes the whole approach we will use towards distributed systems.

 ---

 class: middle